ringcentral/engage-digital-api-docs/docs/postman.md

 Use the following steps to configure your Postman environment:

-1. In Postman, create an environment by clicking the Gear icon for "Management Environments".
+1. In Postman, create an environment by clicking the Gear icon for "Management Environments" in the upper right corner.
 This will bring up a list of existing environments.
 2. Click "Add" to create a new environment.
 3. Choose a name of your choice.
-4. Enter your server URL with Variable: `RINGCENTRAL_ENGAGE_SERVER_URL` and Initial Value" set to your API URL, for example: `https://mycompany.api.engagement.dimelo.com`
+4. Enter your server URL with "Variable": `RINGCENTRAL_ENGAGE_SERVER_URL` and "Initial Value" set to your API URL.
+This would be: `https://{mycompany}.api.engagement.dimelo.com` uising your company's subdomain replacing `{mycompany}`.
-4. Enter your static access token with the following Variable name `RINGCENTRAL_ENGAGE_ACCESS_TOKEN` and access token value.
+4. Enter your static access token with "Variable" set to `RINGCENTRAL_ENGAGE_ACCESS_TOKEN` and "Initial Value" set to your access token.
 This will set the proper request header.
 5. Click the "Add" button to finish adding this environment.

 ### Importing the Postman collection